 - Other synthetic opiates like carfentanil and sufentanil

-When someone begins to overdose on one of these drugs, the user is given Naloxone via an injection or nasal spray, and the overdose is temporarily stopped, giving responders enough time to access more comprehensive medical intervention.
+When someone begins to overdose on one of these drugs and is in a life-threatening situation, the user is given Naloxone via injection or nasal spray, and the overdose is temporarily stopped.
+This gives responders enough time to access more comprehensive medical intervention.

 How Does Narcan Save Lives?

-When overdose occurs, it’s because of the opiate’s ability to affect other body systems.
-If the user takes enough of one of this family of drugs, the systems of the body that regulate blood circulation, heart function and breathing are affected to the degree that they stop breathing.
+When an overdose occurs, it’s because of the opiate’s ability to affect other body systems.
+If the user takes enough of one of these families of drugs, the systems of the body that regulate blood circulation, heart function, and breathing are affected to the degree that they stop breathing.
 As of 2016, 13 in 100,000 people were dying of an opioid overdose, illustrating the deadly nature of these drugs.

 Narcan (naloxone) is what’s known as an opioid antagonist.
-This means that the drug isn’t an opioid, but it targets the same receptors in the brain, meaning that when used, Narcan blocks the opioid from affecting the brain, temporarily reversing the effects of the overdose on the respiratory system.
+This means that the drug isn’t an opioid, but it targets the same receptors in the brain, meaning that when used, Narcan blocks the opioid from affecting the brain.
+This temporarily reverses the effects of the overdose on the respiratory system.
 This restores the user’s breathing and allows the person who administered the Narcan to get the user into a stable, medical treatment.